 I built them for our dining nook.
 Is that a thing?
-Kitchen nook + dining room =’s dining nook?
-Sure, why not right?
+Kitchen nook + dining room = dining nook?
+Sure, why not, right?

-We recently finished renovating our dining area (er..nook).
-The space is super small, so small that I could not fit my farmhouse table in the middle of the room and have my chairs pull out or not hit a closet door.
+We recently finished renovating our dining area (er..nook) and the space is super small.
+In fact, it’s so small that I could not fit my farmhouse table in the middle of the room and have my chairs pull out without hitting a closet door.

-I couldn’t part with the table because it’s one of the first projects that my husband built for us and I adore it.
-The only way we could make the table work in that room was to push it against the wall and create a nook.
+I couldn’t part with the table, though, because it’s one of the first projects that my husband built for us and I adore it.
+So, the only way we could make the table work in that room was to push it against the wall and create a nook.

 The nook bench was custom made by yours truly.
 It’s a testament to how even with the smallest bit of woodworking skill you can put together a custom solution for your home.